mSaykao/island-encoder/README.md

    - Delete the hotfix branch locally and remotely.

 ## Notes
-this is just what gitflow looks lie via a diagram
+This is just what gitflow looks like via diagram
-- Follow the naming conventions for clarity and consistency.
-- Always sync with `develop` and `main` branches before creating new branches.
+Also, always sync with `develop` and `main` branches before creating new branches.

-By following this Gitflow schema, we can maintain a structured workflow and ensure that our codebase remains organized and stable throughout the development lifecycle.